 1. Calculate your qualified expenses

 529 plans offer tax-free growth and tax-free withdrawals, but only when the funds are used to pay for qualified higher education expenses.
 For college students, this includes tuition, fees, books, supplies, room and board (if the student is enrolled at least half time), computers and internet access and expenses for special needs beneficiaries.
-It does not include costs of transportation, health insurance or student loan repayments.
-As of January 1, 2018, up to $10,000 per beneficiary can also be withdrawn tax-free to pay for tuition at elementary and secondary schools.
+It does not include costs of transportation or health insurance unless the college charges them as part of a comprehensive tuition fee, or the fee is identified as a fee that is “required for enrollment or attendance” at the college.
+Up to $10,000 per beneficiary can also be withdrawn tax-free to pay for tuition at elementary and secondary schools.
+Under the SECURE Act of 2019, 529 plans can be used to repay student loans and pay for registered apprenticeship programs.

 After you add up your total qualified expenses, subtract any amount that was used to generate an American Opportunity tax credit (AOTC) or Lifetime Learning credit.
 These are federal tax incentives offered to families paying for college.
 With the AOTC, parents who qualify can claim a tax credit for 100% of the first $2,000 spent on college expenses for a dependent child, and up to 25% of the next $2,000, for a $2,500 total tax credit.
-However, the expenses used to support the credit ($4,000 maximum) cannot be included in 529 plan qualified expenses – there is no double-dipping.
+However, you cannot include expenses used to support the credit in your 529 plan qualified expenses.
+The IRS does not allow taxpayers to double-dip tax benefits.

 2. Decide which account to use

 It’s also common for grandparents and other relatives to have accounts separate from the child’s parents.
-Be sure to discuss how much will be withdrawn from each account before taking a distribution.
-If the total amount of the withdrawals exceeds the amount of the beneficiary’s qualified expenses, someone could wind up with a non-qualified withdrawal.
+Be sure to discuss how much they will withdraw from each account before taking a distribution.
+If the total amount of the withdrawals exceeds the amount of the beneficiary’s qualified expenses, someone could wind up with a non-qualified 529 plan withdrawal.

-529 plan distributions should be taken during the same calendar year the qualified expenses were paid.
+You should take 529 plan distributions during the same calendar year that you pay for the qualified expenses.
 Many parents pay tuition with cash or a credit card, and then reimburse themselves with the student’s 529 plan.
 But if you withdraw the 529 plan funds first, before the tuition bill is due, pay attention to the calendar.
-For example, when paying the college's spring tuition bill in December 2018, the distribution must be taken and used to pay the spring tuition bill in 2018 for it to count as a 2018 expense.
+For example, you must take the distribution and pay your tuition bill in 2023 for it to count as a 2023 expense.

 4. Make the distribution payable to the beneficiary

-With most 529 plans, you have the choice of making your distribution payable to the account owner, the beneficiary or the college or other institution they are attending.
-Requesting payments be made to the beneficiary, and then using the money to pay the college is usually the simplest option.
-This way, the Form 1099Q will have the beneficiary’s social security number, and if any part of the withdrawal ends up being non-qualified it will be taxed at their (presumably) lower tax bracket.
+You generally have the choice of making your distribution payable to the account owner, the beneficiary or the college.
+Directing the payment to the beneficiary and then using the money to pay the college is usually the simplest option.
+If the Form 1099Q has the beneficiary’s social security number, any non-qualified withdrawals are taxed at their lower tax bracket.

 5. Evaluate any leftover funds